Nuclear Level Density and $\gamma$-ray Strength Function of $^{67}\mathrm{Ni}$ and the impact on the i-process: Normalization of NLD and SF Normalization of NLD and gamma-SF

 where $E_\text{GDR}$ is the centroid of the GDR, $\sigma_\text{TRK} = 60\frac{NZ}{A}$ is the Thomas-Reiche-Kuhn sum rule \cite{PhysRevC.99.014303} and $T$ is the temperature at the final excitation energy.
 The width,

-depends on the final temperature and the $\Gamma_\text{GDR}$ which is the width found in the upward strength function.
+depends on the final temperature and the $\Gamma_\text{GDR}$ which is the width found in the photo-absorption strength function.
 Within the SMLO model the M1 strength is parameterized as two standard Lorentzians (SLO)

 for the scissors and the spin-flip resonances.
 The low-energy upbend is modeled as a simple exponential \cite{PhysRevC.78.064307}.
 From the shape of the non-normalized $\gamma$SF there are no obvious signs of a scissors resonance which is consistent with the relatively low estimated axial deformation of $\beta_2 = ~0.05$ \cite{Hilaire07} and has been omitted from further consideration in the model for the $\gamma$SF.
 The assumed M1 strength contributions are thus